shajibsikder/weekmotion.com/docs/PORTFOLIO.md

 Weekmotion is a modular monolithic video-sharing and content monetization platform designed for scalable media delivery, creator monetization, and secure financial transactions.

-The system focuses on **performance, maintainability, and data consistency under high traffic workloads**.
+The system is built to handle **high traffic workloads with consistent performance, data integrity, and maintainable architecture design**.

 ---